GooFit/GooFit/README.md

 ## Requirements

 * A recent version of CMake is required.
 The minimum is 3.4, but tested primarily with 3.6 and newer.
 CMake is incredibly easy to install (see [the system install page](./docs/SYSTEM_INSTALL.md)).
 * A ROOT 6 build highly recommended -- GooFit will use the included Minuit2 submodule if ROOT is not found, and the Minuit1 based fitter will not be available.
+Supports 6.06-6.14 (6.10+ recommended).

 <details><summary>If using CUDA: (click to expand)</summary><p>